baumrock/RockFrontend/docs/toolbar/readme.md

 ## Custom Tool Files

-You can add custom tools to the RockFrontend toolbar by placing your PHP files in the directory `/site/modules/[your-module-name]/RockFrontendToolbar/`
+You can add custom tools to the RockFrontend toolbar by placing your PHP files in one of the following directories:

+- `/site/templates/RockFrontendToolbar/`
+- `/site/modules/[your-module-name]/RockFrontendToolbar/`

-Each PHP file in this directory will be automatically loaded as a tool.
+Each PHP file in these directories will be automatically loaded as a tool.
 The file should output the HTML for your tool button.
 See one of the existing tools as an example!